 - Eligible payments made by a QAHC.

 If none of the exceptions apply, a payment of interest must be made after the deduction of WHT unless (or until) HMRC has given authorisation that the payment may be made gross (or with a reduced rate of WHT) because of the applicability of treaty relief for the recipient.

-UK domestic law requires companies making payments of patent, copyright, design, model, plan, secret formula, trade mark, brand names and know how royalties that arise in the United Kingdom to deduct WHT at 20%.
+UK domestic law requires companies making payments of patent, copyright, design, model, plan, secret formula, trademark, brand names, and know how royalties that arise in the United Kingdom to deduct WHT at 20%, regardless of where they are resident.
 In addition, there is also the possibility that other royalties that arise in the United Kingdom may also be subject to the same rate of WHT if they constitute 'qualifying annual payments', so specialist advice will be needed to clarify this.
 However, certain types of royalties, such as film royalties and equipment royalties, will generally not be subject to UK WHT.

 In certain circumstances, and subject to certain conditions, royalty payments may be made gross (or with a reduced rate of WHT) where:

-- the beneficial owner of the corresponding income is a UK resident company (or trading in the UK through a PE or a partnership in which the partners meet specific conditions);
+- the beneficial owner of the corresponding income is a UK resident company (or trading in the United Kingdom through a PE or a partnership in which the partners meet specific conditions)

 Unlike the rule regarding interest, where such a relief is available, a company may make a royalty payment gross of WHT (or subject to a reduced rate of WHT under a treaty) without prior clearance having been given by HMRC if they reasonably believe at the time that the relief is due.
 However, if that belief is later found to be incorrect, HMRC may direct that the payment must be made net of WHT, with the WHT paid to HMRC, and the payer may be subject to interest and penalties in respect of the WHT that should have been withheld (even if their belief was reasonable).